-Why not employ your Door staff to supervise patrons leaving premises en masse and to remain on duty for 20 minutes after closing?

-- Have you considered allowing your customers to wait inside the premises for their transport home? - If Late Night Refreshment is permitted under your authorisation why not serve coffee and non-alcoholic beverages to those who are waiting for transport? - Please be aware of any vulnerable people.
+- Do you have a dispersal policy in place? - Why not consider employing door staff to supervise your patrons when leaving the premises and to remain on duty for 20 minutes after closing? - Have you considered allowing your customers to wait inside the premises for their transport home? - If Late Night Refreshment is permitted under your authorisation, why not serve coffee and non-alcoholic beverages to those who are waiting for transport? - Please be aware of any vulnerable people on, or within the vicinity of your premises.
 Are there any young females leaving your premises alone for example?
-Could you offer to call a cab on their behalf and allow them to wait inside the premises?
+Could you offer to call a cab on their behalf and allow them to wait inside the premises until it arrives? - Think about displaying 'Don't drink and drive' messages at exits to remind customers of the dangers of drink driving